AgenaRisk/api-r/README.md

     * `sensLowerPercentileValue` (lower percentile value to limit sensitivity node data by.
 Default is 0)
     * `sensUpperPercentileValue` (upper percentile value to limit sensitivity node data by.
 Default is 100)

-For the use of the function, see [Section 8](#8-agena-ai-cloud-with-r-agena).
+For the use of the function, see [Section 8](#8-agenaai-cloud-with-r-agena).

 ## 4.5 agena.ai Cloud Related Functions

 R-Agena environment allows users to send their models to agena.ai Cloud servers for calculation.
-The functions around the server capabilities (including authentication) are described in [Section 8](#8-agena-ai-cloud-with-r-agena).
+The functions around the server capabilities (including authentication) are described in [Section 8](#8-agenaai-cloud-with-r-agena).

+## 4.6 agena.ai Local API Related Function

+R-Agena environment allows users to connect to the local agena.ai developer API for calculation.
+The functions about the local developer API communication are descibed in [Section 9](#9-local-agenaai-api-with-r-agena).

 # 5. Importing a Model from .cmpx